xingxinglian/matic-docs/docs/edge/get-started/terraform-aws-deployment.md

 * clone the official terraform scripts repository
 `git clone https://github.com/aws-ia/terraform-aws-polygon-technology-edge`
 * enter the cloned directory    `cd terraform-polygon-technology-edge`
+* run `terraform init` command to install all necessary Terraform dependencies
 * provide a new certificate in [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/)
 * make sure that the provided certificate is in **Issued** state and take a note of certificate's **ARN**